0xOrigin/FaceRecognition-in-real-time/README.md

 # FaceRecognition-in-real-time

-A simple Face Recognition in real-time written in Python.
+A simple Face-Recognition(threaded) in real-time written in Python.

 ## Dependencies